splunk-soar-connectors/awssecurityhub/release_notes/unreleased.md

 **Unreleased**
-* Removed requests and urllib3 dependencies in order to use platform packages.
-[PAPP-33451]
+* Removed certifi, requests, urllib3 dependencies in order to use platform packages [PAPP-31096, PAPP-30822, PAPP-33451]